 - 1. In the Uyuni Web UI, navigate to Admin > Manager Configuration > Monitoring. - 2.
-Click Enable services - 3.
+Click [Enable services] - 3.
 Restart Tomcat and Taskomatic. - 4.
 Navigate to the URL of your Prometheus server, on port 9090 (for example, http://example.com:9090) - 5.
-In the Prometheus UI, navigate to menu:[Status > Targets] and confirm that all the endpoints on the mgr-server group are up. - 6.
-If you have also installed Grafana with the Web UI, the server insights are visible on the Uyuni Server dashboard.
+In the Prometheus UI, navigate to Status > Targets and confirm that all the endpoints on the mgr-server group are up. - 6.
+If you have also installed Grafana with the Web UI, the server insights are visible on the Uyuni Server dashboard, in the Admin > Manager Configuration > Monitoring.